Unbuilt Services On The M18

 For a list of current service areas on the M18, see Services on the M18.

-Being flat and mostly spread out, South Yorkshire is good motorway building territory.
+Being flat and mostly spread out, South Yorkshire was good motorway building territory.

-Emergency access would have been provided through Mill Hill Road, which was bisected by the motorway.
+Emergency access would have been provided through Mill Hill Road, which was bisected by the motorway and met the field on both sides.

 The embankments are now used as a local skate park.
 Ironically, one of the unused slip roads is now used to hold a sign informing motorists about nearby Doncaster (North) services.